rodriguezjordyc/claudeanalysis/writeup/Technical AI Landscape 27a79889bbb180718347d7dba8015c93.md

 ![sdlcanalysis.png](Technical%20AI%20Landscape%2027a79889bbb180718347d7dba8015c93/sdlcanalysis.png)

-Additionally, mapping technical requests to different stages of the software development lifecycle, APAC and Middle East & Africa rely more heavily on AI during the testing and QA stages, whereas Europe, Latin America, and North America rely more heavily on AI during the implementation and coding stages
+Additionally, when mapping technical requests to different stages of the software development lifecycle, APAC and Middle East & Africa rely more heavily on AI during the testing and QA stages, whereas Europe, Latin America, and North America rely more heavily on AI during the implementation and coding stages

 ### Token Efficiency